In All Things Love

 I would like to draw your attention to the following upcoming events:

-Ash Wednesday - Wednesday February 18.
+Ash Wednesday - Wednesday February 18

-Pupil Free Day - Friday March 6.
+Pupil Free Day - Friday March 6

 Our staff will be involved in professional learning facilitated by our Leader of Learning Trish Pfeiffer, classroom teacher Natalie Doyle and myself, focusing on the latest research around teaching and learning.
 OSHC will be available on the day.
 Bookings are essential and can be made by contacting Mieke or the Front Office.

-St. Joseph’s Feast Day - Thursday March 19.
+St. Joseph’s Feast Day - Thursday March 19

 As a whole school we will celebrate the feast day of St Joseph on Thursday March 19.
-The St Joseph House Team will lead our whole school liturgy which will be followed by several fun activities.
+We will commence celebrations by attending Mass as a whole school in our Parish Church.
+This will be followed by several fun activities throughout the day.
 Parents are very welcome to join our celebration.
 Further details about the day will be forwarded to you closer to the time.

 Sports Day - Thursday April 9.